acoustep/acoutips/README.md

 </script>
 ```

 Anything inside of the data-tip attribute gets made into a tool tip.
-And mouseover can also be changed to 'click' depending on how you want to activate the tool tip.

 The following options are also available for customisation:
 * on: 'mouseover' - alternatives: click